The Best Electric Scooter for An 11 Year Old

 It requires a kick start to start the motor.
 It has button acceleration control on the handlebar.
 There is one speed on the scooter and no variable acceleration.
 So it's on (at one speed) or off.
 The max speed is 10mph (this may be affected by the weight of the child and whether they are going up or downhill)

 The urethane front wheel tyre absorbs the worst impacts.
-The rear tire is made from TP for a smoother ride and increased traction.
+The airless rear tire is made from TP for a smoother ride and increased traction.
+As the wheels are solid, you don't need to worry about punctures.

 There is a weight limit of 54kg.

-It's one of the least expensive electric scooter for kids currently.
+If you're looking for an e-scooter on a budget, it's one of the least expensive electric scooters for kids currently.

 ✔️ Speed - Most electric scooters for kids have one speed of between 6 mph and 15mph.
 Most 11 year olds will be fine with 10mph.
 It's not too slow or too fast.
 Most kids will go this fast on their bike.
 However, if you have a particular confident child, you may look at a scooter which goes a little quicker than 10mph.
 These are often aimed at teens but some 11 year olds may have the ability to use them.
 Of course, it will depend on the child, so it's your call.
 There are videos at the end of this article where you can see the scooters in action and this may help you make a decision.

-A step up from the Power Core E90 is the slightly more powerful Razor Power Core E100.
+A similar scooter to the Razor E90 is the Ripsar kids electric scooter.
 It's also aimed at the age 8 plus group but there are a few differences and it's slightly more expensive.

 Motor and start

-Like the E90 it features an in hub motor instead of a chain run motor.
-This means the motor is lower maintenance and quieter.
+Whereas the E90 features a hub motor, the Ripsar electric scooter features a chain run motor.
+A hub motor is lower maintenance and quieter.

 It features a pneumatic tyre at the front and a urethane rear wheel.
 The pneumatic tyre just gives the scooter a bit more comfort and a smoother ride over the bumps and cracks in the pavement.

-✔️ Tyres - You will generally see either urethane / PU wheels and / or pneumatic tyres on electric scooters.
-Urethane wheels have the advantage that they are puncture proof.
-However, pneumatic tyres offer more comfort over bumps and cracks in the pavement.
-They generally give a smoother ride.
-Pneumatic tyres will be better the older and heavier a child gets.
-You won't see an electric scooter aimed at adults which has urethane tyres as they will wear down quickly with the extra weight and won't give much comfort on the ride.
+✔️ Tyres - You will generally see either solid wheels (usually made out of urethane) or air filled tyres on electric scooters.
+Solid wheels have the advantage that they are puncture proof.
+However, air filled tyres offer more comfort over bumps and cracks in the pavement and give a smoother ride.
+Air filled tyres are better the older and heavier a child gets.
+You won't see an electric scooter aimed at adults which has solid tyres as they will wear down quickly with the extra weight and won't give much comfort on the ride.

 E200 Razor Scooter